Jarrekstar/CV/README.md

 ## Profile

 Results-driven **Technical Leader** with Strong **People Management Skills** with **12+ years** of experience leading teams and delivering innovative solutions for Manufacturing Execution Systems (MES), ERP, and cloud-ready applications.
-Proven ability to manage cross-functional teams, translate business needs into technical solutions, and implement cutting-edge technologies in global enterprise environments.
+Skilled in managing cross-functional teams, translating business needs into scalable technical solutions, and implementing cutting-edge technologies in global enterprise environments.
+Passionate about **balancing hands-on development with people leadership**, ensuring both technical excellence and team growth.
+Committed to continuous learning—staying at the forefront of technology while enhancing soft skills to drive innovation, efficiency, and team success.

 ---